Wymondham Abbey: Present day

 The Church of St Mary and St Thomas of Canterbury serves as the parish church of Wymondham.
-A wide range of services for worship take place, including Sunday Mass, Daily Morning Prayer and Evening Prayer.
+The Parish also incorporates the Victorian church of Holy Trinity in Spooner Row village nearby.
+A wide range of services for worship take place at the Abbey, including Sunday Sung Eucharist, Daily Morning Prayer and Evening Prayer.
+In 2016, with financial support from the Heritage Lottery Fund and local donors, new extensions were built at the east end.
+These provide display areas, comfortable social and refreshment facilities and vestries.